sumanmaiti100/Smart-Grid-Security/README.md

 * Platform: 32/64 bit Windows Operating System.
 * External Tools: Matlab R2022b or later versions, YALMIP tool: https://yalmip.github.io/ (version R20230622) or later.

+### Installation Guide:
+* Download the YALMIP software and extract it from the ZIP file.
+Open MATLAB, click on the "Set Path" option, and add the extracted YALMIP folder to the MATLAB directory to ensure it is accessible in the current workspace.

 ### Simulation Guide
 Please access the folder named SmartGridProfitExploitation